The Honey Pot: Production

+Production began in September 1965 and was edited in 1966.
+Cinematographer Gianni Di Venanzo died during production and was replaced with Pasqualino De Santis who refused to take credit.

 The film was shot on location in Venice and in the Cinecittà studios in Rome.
 In Venice, Palazzo Soranzo Van Axel was featured in the movie.

 Reception

-Critical Response
+Critical response

 On Rotten Tomatoes the film has an approval rating of 57% based on reviews from 7 critics.

 Variety called The Honey Pot "a rich confection in every department" praising both cast and crew, but it found the film's pace too slow and wondered whether "its hark-back to the days when the turn of phrase and the tongue-in-cheek were a staple" would weaken its appeal for contemporary audiences who preferred "Bondian brashness" to Mankiewicz's "innuendo."
 Boxoffice also criticized the film's length, but welcomed Mankiewicz's witty style, calling The Honey Pot "one of the most sophisticated and stylish pictures to come along in several seasons...Welcome back, Mr. Mankiewicz!"
-British film critic, Graham Clarke, gave the film a favorable review in the Kinematograph Weekly, writing: "It is so full of cunningly contrived intricacies, of cynical, witty and serious dialogue and of boldly presented renaissance flamboyance."
+British film critic Graham Clarke gave the film a favorable review in the Kinematograph Weekly, writing: "It is so full of cunningly contrived intricacies, of cynical, witty and serious dialogue and of boldly presented renaissance flamboyance."

-DVD
+Filmink called it one of Mankiewicz's worst films.

+Home media

 The Honey Pot was released to DVD by MGM Home Video on January 15, 2011, via its MGM MOD (manufacture-on-demand) service available through Amazon.